Jananzzzz/HumanOptimization/Exercise.md

 # Exercise or not, that is a question

 Exercise is the most controversial part of human body optimization.
-Even if exercise is beneficial if full of controversial.
+Even whether exercise is beneficial if full of controversial.
 All words in this part are paltry advice.
 Every should try to exercise to find their own way.

 The following will start from my personal experience: